intel/scikit-learn-intelex/README.md

 - On Windows: `set SKLEARNEX_VERBOSE=INFO`

 For example, for DBSCAN you get one of these print statements depending on which implementation is used:
-- `INFO: sklearn.cluster.DBSCAN.fit: uses Intel(R) oneAPI Data Analytics Library solver`
+- `SKLEARNEX INFO: sklearn.cluster.DBSCAN.fit: running accelerated version on CPU`
-- `INFO: sklearn.cluster.DBSCAN.fit: uses original Scikit-learn solver`
+- `SKLEARNEX INFO: sklearn.cluster.DBSCAN.fit: fallback to original Scikit-learn`

 [Read more in the documentation](https://intel.github.io/scikit-learn-intelex/).